tuthodien/google-maps-scraper/advanced.md

 - Gmaps.Lang.English
 - Gmaps.Lang.Chinese
 - Gmaps.Lang.Japanese
-- And of course Gmaps.Lang.Hindi 😊
+- And of course, Gmaps.Lang.Hindi 😊

-See the list of all supported languages [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/languages.md)
+See the list of all supported languages [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/languages.md).

 ### ❓ I have Google Map Places Links, How to Scrape Links?